gregzb/RecompressionThrust/README.md

 * **Dot graph generation**
   * Generate a dot graph from a discovered RLSLP for visualization

-## Compilation and Running Prequisites
+## Compilation and Running Prerequisites
 * **Git:** For cloning
-* **Operating System:** Only tested on Linux, specifically Ubuntu, but I hope it works elsewhere :) (maybe CMakeLists.txt needs to be modified a liiiiittle)
+* **Operating System:** Only tested on Linux, specifically Ubuntu, but I hope it works elsewhere :) (maybe CMakeLists.txt needs to be modified a little)
 * **C++ Compiler:** C++17 Compliant
 * **Cuda Toolkit and nvcc:** Only tested on 12.8, probably works on 12.x
 * **CMake:** Minimum version 3.10
   * argparse from github is fetched within the CMakeLists.txt
 * **Graphviz:** To render generated dot graphs (optional)

-## Building the project
+## Building the Project
 1. Clone the repo
 ```
 git clone <repository-url>